Last updated on March 25th, 2020 at 05:40 am

 We are going to spend a little time here helping you prepare with our tips and tricks for those new hatchlings!

-First, here’s your checklist of items you will need: Brooder, Heat Source, Drinker, Feeder, Feed, Bedding and Vitamins.
+Today, here’s your checklist of items you will need: Brooder, Heat Source, Drinker, Feeder, Feed, Bedding and Vitamins.

 So now, we will go through each item in detail and get you up to scratch.